com-lihaoyi/mill/readme.md

 implementation code and same position in the build hierarchy: this new `Target` can then load the `out/foo/bar/baz.mill.json` file and pick up where the previous process left off.

+Minimizing startup time means aggressive caching, as well as minimizing the total amount of bytecode used: Mill's current 1-2s startup time is dominated by JVM classloading.
+In future, we may have a long lived console or nailgun/drip-based server/client models to speed up interactive usage, but we should always keep "cold" startup as fast as possible.

 ### Static dependency graph and Applicative tasks